rubberduckdev/commonly-forgotten/content/articles/the-thriving-meme-mining-ghost-town-of-hollywood.md

 date: 2018-05-29
 tags: draft

-# [WIP] The Thriving Meme Mining Ghost Town of Hollywood

 Melancholy Elephants by Spyder Robinson was wrong.
 Old ideas are known to everybody.
 The website [TV Tropes] catalogues and publishes all known elements used in writing of fiction.
 From novels to computer